-- 130 The same place emplacement gives an imbalance more or less important during different years but still always largely positive and represent always about 10% of the integrated absolute flux.
+- 130 The same plate emplacement gives an imbalance more or less important during different years but still always largely positive and represents always about 10% of the integrated absolute flux.
 The observed largely positive imbalance may be tied to the heat flux plate technique and the installation emplacement.
-Indeed, Ochsner et al. (2006) compared different methods and reported the main errorserror sources for SHFP; thermal conductivity causing a possible heat flux distortion, a thermal contact between the plate and the soil, latent heat loss, and water 135 (liquid or vapor) flow disruption.
+Indeed, Ochsner et al. (2006) compared different methods and reported the main error sources for SHFP; thermal conductivity causing a possible heat flux distortion, a thermal contact between the plate and the soil, latent heat loss, and water (liquid or vapor) flow disruption.
 Both, the difference between surrounding soil plate thermal conductivity and the poor thermal contact can be overcome by self-calibrating plates.
-For the rest of this paper, by convention, for the long term important heat fluxes correction, a superscript "L" is added and for short term important heat flux a superscript "S" is added.
-When a correction is important for both, short and long term - heat flux G^{C} annual integration should be nil and the possible imbalance has two distinct origins.
-140 - The presence of horizontal heat fluxes resulting mainly from a narrow soil or energy apport inhomogeneity, such as a partially shadowed surface, are described in section 3.2.1.
-The sensed imbalance is real but the measurement is not valid as the heat flux is no more perpendicular to the plate measurements, no superscript annotation is added.
-Theoretically speaking, the geothermally corrected overall soil
+Theoretically speaking, the geothermally corrected overall soil heat flux $G^C$ annual integration should be nil and the possible imbalance has two distinct origins. - The presence of horizontal heat fluxes resulting mainly from a narrow soil or energy apport inhomogeneity, such as a partially shadowed surface, are described in section 3.2.1.
+The sensed imbalance is real but the measurement is not valid as the heat flux is no more perpendicular to the plate surface (no more vertical).
+The overall measurement should include plates on both sides of the inhomogeneity to accurately represent soil heat flux.

-- 145 surface (no more vertical).
-The overall measurement should include plates on both sides of the inhomogeneity to accurately represent soil heat flux. - The convective, not sensed, heat fluxes such as beneath plate evaporation, root pumped water, rainfall water infiltration, and so on, are described in the sections from 3.2.2 to 3.2.4.
+- The convective, not sensed, heat fluxes such as beneath plate evaporation, root pumped water, rainfall water infiltration, and so on, are described in the sections from 3.2.2 to 3.2.4.
 The corresponding measurements leak should be assessed and added for sake of SEB closure.

 Figure 2.
-Soil heat flux Integrated duringfor one year.
+Soil heat flux Integrated for one year.